rsdoiel/sqlish/docs/TUTORIAL.md

 ```

 That's the basic idea.
 The nice thing about sqlish is this also
-works on the MongoDB shell though you'll need to load it a little
+works in the MongoDB shell though you'll need to load it a little
 differently.
 MongoDB's shell doesn't provide a module system like
-node.
+NodeJS.
 It will through errors when it encounters undefined
 variables.
 If you look in extras folder you'll see and example
 load script for using sqlish.js with Mongo.
 Here's the
 basic idea (I've assumed that sqlish.js is in the same directory